LSatan/SmartRC-CC1101-Driver-Lib/README.md

 ---------------------------------------------
 25.03.2018:

-Driver Library		:Add Channel List.Now you can set channel numbers 0-255.
+Driver Library		:Add Channel List.
+Now you can set channel numbers 0-255.

 Driver Library		:Add bandwidth can be adjusted